 - Use gentle curves, rather than straight lines, to define border edges.

 - Planting can be allowed to spill over the boundaries of flower beds to break up hard edges.

-- Use natural materials, such as wood and weathered stone.
+- Use natural materials, such as wood and weathered stone, if you can.

 - Collections of pots and containers in a mix of heights and sizes create a natural look.